EDUCATION

 Internet Banking

-Monitor your bank accounts frequently and conveniently with internet banking via your home computer or mobile device.
+Monitor your bank accounts frequently and conveniently with Internet Banking via your home computer or mobile device.
 With 24/7 access, consumers can uncover unusual activity quickly without having to wait for their paper statement.
-Internet Banking also allows for eStatements and BillPay enrollment, which reduces your environmental impact as well as your likelihood of your personal information being stolen from your mailbox.
+Internet Banking also allows for eStatements and BillPay enrollment, which lowers your environmental impact and reduces the risk of your personal information being stolen from your mailbox.

 Alerts

-Fraud alerts can be placed on your credit report to notify lenders and creditors that you must be contacted and verify your identity before extending any new credit.
+If you suspect you have been a victim of fraud, fraud alerts can be placed on your credit report to notify lenders and creditors that you must be contacted before extending any new credit.
 The fraud alert protects you so that an impostor cannot use your information to open a credit card, an auto loan, or any line of credit in your name.
-The great thing about a fraud alert is that once you contact one bureau they will notify the other two.
 The best part?
-Fraud alerts are completely free.
+Fraud alerts are completely free and can be renewed every year.

-To sign up for fraud alerts, visit any one of the three credit bureaus:
+To sign up for fraud alerts, visit the three credit bureaus:

 Equifax Experian TransUnion